lucioalmeidastockio/clean-arch-enablers/README.md

 💡 Turns out all boilerplate code is very repetitive when you reach a matured architecture of components!
 So wouldn't it be nice to be able to abstract it away into a layer with all the boilerplate done only once and then just reuse it whenever and wherever needed, on any project?

-Nice indeed... and now possible!
+It would be nice indeed... and now it _is_ possible!

 ## Introducing the _clean_arch_enablers_ library! 🎆